arkency/posts/posts/2023-01-20-offload-writes-with-a-read-model.md

 ```

 Lessons that I learned:
-- Started to distinguish hard business rules which goes together with some state change.
+- Started to distinguish hard business rules which go together with some state change within the aggregate.
-Requirements of this kind are in fact good candidates for invariants.
+Requirements of this kind are, in fact, good candidates for invariants.
-- Noticed that some requirements improves user experience but are not so important to affect aggregates design.
+- Noticed that some requirements improve user experience but are not so critical to affecting aggregate design.
 Checking those, we do not care for 100% consistency with a write side.
-- It is OK to have some read models that are not strict for a viewing purposes.
+- It is OK to have some read models that are not strict for viewing purposes.